 What is a “surprise medical bill” and what should I know about the No Surprises Act?

 Medical debts often occur after an accident or sudden illness.
-Consumers are rarely informed of the costs of medical treatment in advance and may have little or no ability to “shop around.”
+Consumers are rarely informed of the costs of medical treatment before emergency treatment and may have little or no ability to “shop around.”
 When you get a medical bill, you may not know if you actually received the billed treatment, if the correct amount was billed, if the amount is covered by insurance, and if the amount was already paid or partially paid.

 What is a Surprise Medical Bill?

-A surprise medical bill is an unexpected bill, often for services received from a health care provider or facility that you did not know was out-of-network until you were billed.
-Your health insurance may not cover the entire out-of-network cost which leaves you owing the difference between the billed cost and the amount your health insurance paid.
+A surprise medical bill is an unexpected bill, and one form involves bills for services received from a health care provider or facility that you did not know was out-of-network (e.g., had not negotiated a reimbursement rate with your insurance company) until you were billed.
+Your health insurance may not cover the entire out-of-network cost which could leave you owing the difference between the out of network provider’s bill and the amount your health insurance paid.
 This is known as “balance billing.”
 This bill could be for a service like anesthesiology or laboratory tests.
 You may not know that the provider or facility is out-of-network until you are billed.

 How does the No Surprises Act protect me?

-Effective January 1, 2022, the No Surprises Act (NSA) protects you from surprise billing if you have a group health plan or group or individual health insurance coverage, and bans:
+Effective January 1, 2022, one feature of the protects you from surprise billing for emergency services if you have a group health plan or group or individual health insurance coverage, and limit amount of:

-- Surprise bills for emergency services from an out-of-network provider or facility and without prior authorization
+- Surprise from an out-of-network provider or facility and without prior authorization

 - Out-of-network charges and balance bills for supplemental care, like radiology or anesthesiology, by out-of-network providers that work at an in-network facility

-If you don’t have health insurance or if you pay for care without using your health insurance, then you will get a “good faith” estimate of how much your care will cost BEFORE you get care. .
-If you’ve had your care and find that the billed amount is at least $400 above the good faith estimate, you may be able to dispute the charges through the .
+If or if you pay for care without using your health insurance, then you will of how much your care will cost BEFORE you get care.
+If you’ve had your care and find that the billed amount is at least $400 above the good faith estimate, you may be able to .

 You may already be protected against surprise medical billing if you have coverage through Medicare, Medicaid, Indian Health Services, Veterans Affairs Health Care, or TRICARE.